heeseorain/mini_module_abm/exercise1-2.md

 17. We want to turn this land use map into a raster file.
 - Right-lick on `ukland_4841866_milford_lymington` > `Attribute Table`.
-- I've already createde a field `wat_tra_pa` and assigned values from 1 to 7 to represent the land use classification most useful for my Isobenefit Urbanism model.
+- I've already createde a field `wat_tra_pa` and assigned values from 1 to 8 to represent the land use classification most useful for my Isobenefit Urbanism model.
   - 1=water bodies
   - 2=principle transport (main road/rail)
+  - 3=park (recreational land)
-  - 3=green (including uses that could be built on e.g., farms, industrial areas)
+  - 4=green (including uses that could be built on e.g., farms, industrial areas)
-  - 4=low-density residential with amenities (suburbs and small villages / hamlets)
+  - 5=low-density residential with amenities (suburbs and small villages / hamlets)
-  - 5=medium-density residential with high streets and amenities (including medium-density buildings of various use and retail parks)
+  - 6=medium-density residential with high streets and amenities (including medium-density buildings of various use and retail parks)
-  - 6=high-density residential with retail and commercial sites
+  - 7=high-density residential with retail and commercial sites
-  - 7=centrality (i.e., town/city centre)
+  - 8=centrality (i.e., town/city centre)

    ![](statics/newforest12.png)